Brody-Clark/Docmancer/README.md

 ## Intro

-Docmancer is a source code documentation engine.
-It creates documentation strings for specified files and functions and can insert them directly into your source code.
-It uses local or web-based LLM models to construct documentation and can generate it in several different formats.
+Docmancer is a source code documentation generation engine that uses a user-provided Large Language Model to generate docstring summaries for in-code documentation.

 ### Example Usage